Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

      return;
  }
 ```
 First we will poll events, just to make sure nothing changed or went wrong and then we do some more checks.
 We make sure that the session state is ready, synchronized, visible and focussed, basically, the session state has to be ready for us to use OpenXR's systems.
+More specifically: SYNCHRONIZED means we can call xrWaitFrame, VISIBLE means the compositor will display our frames (though the user might not be actively looking at them), and FOCUSED means we have input focus and should render at full quality.
+READY is included here though technically we shouldn't be rendering yet—in a production application you'd want to handle each state more precisely.

-Then we wait for the frame to be ready and then begin the frame.
+Then we wait for the frame to be ready and then begin the frame. xrWaitFrame is the critical frame synchronization point—it blocks until the runtime is ready for the next frame and returns frameState.predictedDisplayTime, which is the estimated time when the frame will actually be displayed to the user.
+This predicted display time is crucial for accurate pose prediction.
+The runtime uses this call to regulate frame pacing and prevent the application from getting ahead of the compositor. xrBeginFrame signals to the runtime that we're starting our rendering work for this frame.
+These two calls, along with xrEndFrame, form OpenXR's frame loop synchronization contract—they must be called in strict order and paired correctly, or the session will error out.

 ```cpp
 // Prepare to render each view